 - Two letters of recommendation

 There is some great information on résumés and letters of recommendation at UAF’s Career Services web site.

-Before you can start working as a student firefighter at University Fire Department, you will need to be certified by the State of Alaska or another agency accredited by the International Fire Service Accreditation Congress (IFSACP).
+Before you can start working as a student firefighter at University Fire Department, you will need to be certified Firefighter I by the State of Alaska or another agency accredited by the International Fire Service Accreditation Congress (IFSAC).
 If you don’t have this certification, you can apply for admission to our UAF-CTC Summer Fire Academy.
-Simply complete an application for student firefighter employment (listed above).
+Simply complete an application for student firefighter employment (listed in step 4).
 On your application where the question is asked: "Are you enrolled or intend to enroll at UAF?" - be sure to indicate "yes", or your application will not be included for the summer fire academy.
 It is not necessary that you have your firefighter certification before applying for student employment on line.

 If you already have State of Alaska Firefighter I certification and have some prior fire department experience, the Fire Academy requirement may be waived.
 If you have certification from another state, we can help you get reciprocity from the State of Alaska Fire Standards Council.